Table of Contents

 This microphone only weighs about 11.2 oz and is roughly 2.2 x 7.5 inches so that means it is relatively easy to transport.

-The Samson Q2U is one of the most versatile microphone options for live or studio recordings and best of all its easy to set up.
+The Samson Q2U is one of the most versatile microphone options for live or studio recordings and best of all; it’s easy to set up.

 It also includes a very handy microphone sanitizer so you can keep your audio station clean.